yuliabro/yuliabro.github.com/_posts/2012-09-16-page-object-pattern.md

 ---
 {% include JB/setup %}

-This Jekyll introduction will outline specifically  what Jekyll is and why SELENIUM.
-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.

 ## Overview

 ### What is Page Object Pattern?

-The idea behind the pattern is simple each HTML page of your web-application is represented by a page class that contains methods to interract with the page.
-The page object is initiated on the test run making page methods available to the test.
-Each page class is a subclass of the main Page class that contains methods common to all pages.
+Page Object Pattern is a test design decision to represent HTML pages of the application by page classes.
+The page object gets initiated on the test run making page methods available to the test.
+What you are aming for is Fat pages and Skinny readable tests by analogy with MVC.

+Example of 2 tests...

 ### Example
 Take this page you are on right now.
 It consists of the menu, page header, right-side area with listed tags, and a main area with the post body.
 The actions available from this page are clicking on page links, clicking on tags, leaving a comment to a post.
 All these actions could be written as page methods.